Skip to content

 Check the result

-Close the panel by clicking the X.
+Close the panel by clicking the X or by pressing the Esc key.

 Create another Change Set

 To finish creating your VPC, you need to add a valid CidrBlock.
-To do that, you need to create a new change set.
+To do that, you need to create a new Change Set.

-Click the Create change set button.
+Click the Create Change Set button.

-Name your change set Fix VPC.
+Name your Change Set Fix VPC.

-Click Create change set.
+Click Create Change Set.

 Add the CidrBlock property to your VPC